Suboxone - Buprenorphine Drug Testing

 For this reason, buprenorphine may be safer than methadone, as long as it's not combined with sedatives such as tranquilizers or alcohol.

 Side Effects of Suboxone

 In our laboratories, Enzyme immunoassay (EIA) is used as a screening method for the detection of buprenorphine.
-The assay has equal cross reactivity to norbuprenorphine, the primary urinary metabolite of buprenorphine.
-Confirmation of screened positive urines is performed by a specific method such as gas chromatography-mass spectrometry (GC/MS) or liquid chromatography-tandem mass spectrometry (LC/MS/MS).
+The assay has equal cross-reactivity to norbuprenorphine, the primary urinary metabolite of buprenorphine.
+Confirmation of screened positive urine is performed by a specific method such as gas chromatography-mass spectrometry (GC/MS) or liquid chromatography-tandem mass spectrometry (LC/MS/MS).